jaffar23/My-Project-GitHub/README.md

 I have created a second branch with referrence to Bracnch 1 '

  The Branch 2 has been merged with Branch 1 and the Branch 2 has been completely removed

+The Finalbranch one has also merged with Master